stevenmnocent/ticket-lifecycle/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_d2e046dd88124f308a7deb0315ea9526~mv2.png" height="80%" width="80%" alt="osTicket: Ticket Lifecycle Examples"/>
 </p>
 <p>
-15. If all the steps were followed correctly, the tickets dashboard should be cleared of all support tickets.
+Step 15: Provided that all the steps were executed accurately, the support ticket dashboard will be cleared of all support tickets.
 </p>
 <br />